microsoft/PubSec-Info-Assistant/docs/transparency.md

 ### Request Throttling

 The Azure OpenAI API may be subject to throttling.
-As such this accelerator may have performance limitations and should not be placed into a mission-critical operation at the time of this writing.
+As such this accelerator may have performance limitations and should not be placed into a mission-critical operation without confirmed provisioned throughput (PTU).

-# System performance
+# System performance - Grounded experiences

-The central part of IA Accelerator (the system) is to produce answers to questions with the data provided by the end user (grounded).
+The central part of IA Accelerator (the system) is to produce answers to questions with the data provided, either by the end user or web results (grounded).
 This relies on several conditions for accuracy in the response to any given question.
 At a minimum accurate responses rely on:
 - documents with the answers available to the system
 - submitted documents having been successfully processed
 - input questions with sufficient detail to identify the best source documents available